Rupee posts marginal decline against US dollar

 Open-market movement

-Against UAE Dirham, the PKR lost 15 paise for buying and 10 paise for selling, closing at 77.28 and 78.02, respectively.
+Against UAE Dirham, the PKR lost 14 paise for buying and 1 paisa for selling, closing at 77.62 and 78.05, respectively.

-Against Saudi Riyal, the PKR lost 15 paise for buying and 9 paise for selling, closing at 75.55 and 76.25, respectively.
+Against Saudi Riyal, the PKR lost 11 paise for buying and remained unchanged for selling, closing at 75.93 and 76.30, respectively.

 Open-market rates for dollar on Thursday